 DIY Stair Makeover: Step-by-Step Transformation

-Transforming my staircase was a rewarding journey that brought new life to my home.
-The process involved careful planning, precise execution, and a bit of patience.
-Here’s how I tackled each step to achieve a professional finish.
+Reworking my staircase was a fulfilling adventure that breathed new life into my home.
+The entire venture entailed careful planning, precise execution, and a degree of patience.
+Here is the guide for how I took each step to get a professional finish.

-I started by applying a shellac-based primer to ensure the paint would adhere properly.
-This step was crucial for durability and a smooth finish.
-I used a brush for the edges and a roller for larger areas to cover every surface evenly.
+Initially, I put in a shellac-based primer to make sure the paint would settle correctly.
+This starting step was essential for good adhesion and a smooth finish.
+I used a brush for the edges and a roller for larger areas, to cover all surfaces evenly.

 Tool/Material | Purpose |